 Homeownership Rate over timeHomeownership Rate over time

-However, that could be misconstrued as thinking these units are available for someone else to use.
+However, those figures are misconstrued as thinking these units are available for someone else to use.

 Approximately 89.6 percent of the housing units in the United States in the second quarter 2025 were